 will guarantee to pay back the deposit to the landlord, if necessary.

-You can be referred to SeAscape by the Council’s Homeless Services or by other
+You can be referred to SeAscape by the Council’s Housing Options Service or by other

 Further information can also be obtained from SeAscape:

 10- 12 Arthur Street, AYR